 The Role of Technology In the FIFA Club World Cup

-At the Qatar World Cup, technology will be at the center of attention.
+Technology will be the center of attention at the Qatar World Cup.
 It will not only help officials make crucial calls, but it will also keep spectators safe.

 The Football Technology & Innovation team is responsible for solving existing problems in the FIFA World Cup by testing and implementing innovative technologies.